patchell/Action65/README.md

    205    203     -1        +- 'INT'
    203     -1    204           +- 'IDENT': qr
    204     -1     -1           +- 'IDENT': st

-Feb 10, 2025

-Added, finally, the binary file.
-Please keep in mind this thing is no where near complete.
-But, you still might have some fun with it.
-It most likely will either crash, or hang if you do anything that hasn't beeb finished, which covers pretty much the whole thing.

-The only file that I know will compile is "test3.act"

 Also, if you want to compile the program, you will need at least C++ 20